vanshika252002/reactproject/README.md

 ## Conclusion

 Utilizing `.env.production` and `.env.development` files in your project allows you to manage environment variables effectively.
-By following this guide, you can securely store and use configuration data and environment-specific settings, ensuring your project remains adaptable and secure across various environments.
+By following this guide, you can securely store and use configuration data and environment-specific settings, ensuring your project remains adaptable and secure across various environments.# reactproject